 Download the Model release form (PDF) to grant the MFA permission to use your photograph to promote Museum programs.

 As part of the Community Arts Initiative, we invite artists to collaborate with community youth to create a work of art inspired by the Museum’s encyclopedic collection.
-We are not currently accepting any new applications.

 These sites offer information for art educators and parents on the educational benefits of visiting museums and encouraging artistic exploration.